 We will be moving all of our programs to other sites for two years: 2023-2024.
 We won’t be able to use our building for those two years, but we will have a new opportunity to host programs in other places, especially in underserved areas of Austin.

-Some of the locations that will host our programs incluse City of Austin Recreation Centers, City Parks, Schools, and Special Event Centers.
+Some of the locations that will host our programs include the Austin libraries, Dove Springs Recreation Center, Carver Museum, and Asian American Resource Center.

 You can see updated locations for our programs at this page: MACC Programs and Events.